jam-schema/meeting-notes/README.md

 # Group decisions 2020-10-01

+- Priority is to get affiliation in pandoc accepted metadata
+- prototype needs some extension (PR to come)
+- roles and types for authors need some documentation.
+- Notes: look into funding-statement in pandoc

+# Group decisions 2020-10-01

 - We will concentrate our efforts to get a backend format, not caring about the human writability of the format. (we worry about the countainer first,  we will look later to ways we could have to fill the countainer.)
 - The next step is to compare our prototype based on jats4r with pandoc schema/requirements
 - We also need to actively look to bring diversity in the group.